atlas-doc/doc/atlas-api-documentation/api-reference/shopping-and-ticketing/search.md

 **`nationality`  **<mark style="color:blue;">**string**</mark>

-This is nationality limitation value, pass the IATA country code, use a comma if more than one country.
-Blank means there is no limitation.
+This is the nationality of the passenger.
+Pass the IATA country code and use a comma if there is more than one country.

 **`suitAge`  **<mark style="color:blue;">**string**</mark>

-Passenger age limitation format is 12-24.
+Passenger age limit format is 2-numeric.
+The numbers allowed are between 12 and 24.
 Blank means no limitation.

 **`paxType`  **<mark style="color:blue;">**string**</mark>